aschamberger/hassio-addons/calimero-server/README.md

 uart0=on
 ```

-### Asus Tinker Board S

-The correct device for the serial port is '/dev/ttyAMA0' (the device is pin compatible to the Raspberry Pi)

 ### ODROID C4

 The correct device for the serial port is '/dev/ttyAML1' (the device is pin compatible to the Raspberry Pi)